Israeli PM Netanyahu 'cannot cling on to power much longer'

 Ezrahi said Mandelblit would find it much harder to draw out the proceedings in the current circumstances.
 "His options to delay bringing charges are pretty much exhausted," he said.

-Filber, Netanyahu's former bureau chief, is reportedly the key witness needed by police seeking to confirm allegations that Netanyahu helped Bezeq in return for favours from its controlling shareholder, Shaul Elovitch.
+Filber, Netanyahu's former bureau chief, is reportedly the key witness needed by police, seeking to confirm allegations that Netanyahu helped Bezeq in return for favours from its controlling shareholder, Shaul Elovitch.

 The suspicion is that Netanyahu parachuted Filber into the top post in the communications ministry to stymie competition reforms that would have severely damaged Bezeq's commercial position.